telerik/ajax-docs/controls/formdecorator/appearance-and-styling/tutorial-creating-custom-classic-skin.md

 # Tutorial: Creating a Custom Skin

-Each of the controls included in the **Telerik UI for ASP.NET AJAX** suite is styled with two CSS files that are loaded in a certain order.
+Each of the controls included in the **Telerik® UI for ASP.NET Ajax** suite is styled with two CSS files that are loaded in a certain order.
 The first one - **ControlName.css** , also called base stylesheet contains CSS properties and values that are common for all skins, i.e it is layout-specific, not skin-specific.
 These are CSS float, padding, margin, font-size, font-family, etc. In the general case, when creating a custom skin for a control this file should not be edited, unless the custom skin needs different sizes, padding and/ or margins.

 The second file represents the actual skin of the control, and its name consists of the control name plus the skin name, i.e - **FormDecorator.Default.css**.
 Upon creating a custom skin for the control, one should edit that particular file, as it contains skin-specific CSS properties, and references to images, colors, borders and backgrounds.